CBDevv/TuCyute-New-/README.md

 # TuCyute
 A new kind of virtual pet / casual mobile game.

-TuCyute creates the ultimate virtual pet experience by turning your phone into a digital dependant.
+TuCyute creates a unique virtual pet experience by turning your phone into a digital companion.
-You’ll be responsible for feeding your phone, playing, problem solving for and with your phone.
+You’ll be able to feed, play, problem solve and traveling with TuCyute.
-Your phone will need you more than ever!
+While you're away, you're pet will be maintaining itself and independant.
-Your phone is the pet and exemplifies a unique personality depending on your phone’s make and model!
+Your phone is the pet and exemplifies a unique personality depending on the time of day!
 TuCyute brings a new virtual pet and casual mobile gaming experience.

 # Features